kurijlj/C-Common-Memory-Errors/README.md

 ## Build Targets

+- **invalid_frees:** This code explores a common source of errors in C: freeing memory that has already been freed.
+In particular, we'll look at the following cases:
+  1. Trying to free a string literal
+  2. Trying to free invalid memory reference (i.e. ordinary variable)
+  3. Trying to free a block of memory inside the already freed block
+  4. Trying to free the memory that is not dynamically allocated (i.e. stack memory)

+- **invalid_frees_exercise:** This code is a solution to the accompanying exercise on invalid frees.
 - **uninitialized_values:** This code explores the reading from uninitialized memory.
 Specifically, we'll investigate what happens when you try to read from a pointer that points to a string that hasn't been assigned a value.